 The 401(k) plan is a tax-advantaged account.
-That means that I don't have to pay taxes on capital gains, dividends, or interest while I am saving and investing money inside this type of account.
+That means that I don’t have to pay taxes on earnings (capital gains, dividends, or interest) while I am saving and investing money inside this type of account.
 My investments grow tax-free until I withdraw money in retirement.

 I also get a tax break when I make contributions (unless I contribute to a designated Roth 401(k) account).
-The amount of taxable income reported by the employer does not include these contributions, aka elective deferrals.
+These contributions are called “elective deferrals” (of income) and the amount of taxable income reported by the employer does not include these amounts.
 So, contributions to a 401(k) plan lower reported income and income taxes.

 If I contribute to a designated Roth account within a 401(k) plan, I don’t receive any special tax benefits in the year I make the contribution.
 However, my money can grow tax-free plus I can withdraw the money tax-free in retirement.